Hyomoto/ImguiGMLWrapper/README.md

 ImguiGML is already fairly easy, but there are certain tasks that are commonplace, and may have to be done repeatedly in a single project.
 This wrapper provides injection points for the menubar, individual windows and modals, simple preferences that persist between runs, and several convenience features.
-Most features are accessed through `imgui` and includes the following domains:
+Most features are accessed through `imgui_wrapper` and includes the following domains:

 imgui.menubar -> Used to add new menus to the menu bar.
 *	add( name, function ) -> adds a new item to the menubar